 - In a food processor, whip the Greek yogurt, oil, and eggs

-- In a large bowl, combine whipped mixture with sugar and vanilla.
-Stir in sugar and bananas until consistency.
+- In a large bowl, combine the whipped mixture with sugar and vanilla.
+Stir in sugar and bananas until consistent.

 - Pour the dry ingredients into the liquid mixture and mix just until combined.

 - Mix in carrots & chocolate chips.
 Spoon mixture into prepared muffin tin.